zacklow28/tp/docs/UserGuide.md

 3. You can remove a patient's remark by typing `r/` without specifying any remarks after it.

 4. You can add or edit exactly one remark for each patient.<br>
-e.g. `remark 1 r/needs visual guides r/very motivated` will result in only `very motivated` updated as a remark to the specified patient.
+e.g. `remark 1 r/needs visual guides r/very motivated` will result in only the last remark `very motivated` updated as a remark to the specified patient.
 </box>

 Examples: